jspecify/jspecify/docs/user-guide.md

 machine-readable way.

 JSpecify defines annotations that describe whether a Java type contains the value null.
-Such annotations are useful (for example) to:
+Such annotations are useful to (for example):
  * programmers reading the code,
  * tools that help developers avoid NullPointerExceptions,
  * tools that perform run-time checking and test generation, and